Legislative chamber: Merging of chambers

 Until 1953, the Rigsdag in Denmark was divided into two houses, the "Folketing" and "Landsting", but has since become a unicameral legislature.
 The same goes with Sweden, and its "Riksdag" until 1971.
 The Norwegian parliament (Storting) was officially divided in two chambers 1814–2009, but functioned as a single chamber in practice, a situation called Qualified unicameralism.

 Floor and committee

 The floor is the name for the full assembly, and a committee is a small deliberative assembly that is usually subordinate to the floor.
-In the United Kingdom, either chamber may opt to take some business such as detailed consideration of a Bill on the Floor of the House instead of in Committee.
+In the United Kingdom, either chamber may opt to deal with certain of its business (such as detailed consideration of a Bill) either in a specialist committee, a committee-of-the-whole (sometimes called the "main committee"), or on the floor of the House itself.

 Security

-The building that houses the Chambers of a Parliament is usually equipped with an internal police and in some, the public force is not allowed access without authorisation.
+The buildings of a national legislature are usually equipped with an internal police.
+In some places, the general police force or the defence forces generally are not allowed access without an invitation and authorisation from the house(s) or presiding officer(s).
+This is part of the protection of broader principles of parliamentary privilege, free debate, and legislative independence—especially from control of the executive government.